cp3402-students/cp3402-2022-1-site-team11/site.md

-Most the of site uses the standard wordpress functions.
+Most the of site uses the standard wordpress functions without anything too complex.
 All pages are pages and top level pages automatically appear in the header menu.
-Since the site is small they were left uncategorisedb tu that could be done in the future if the site grows large enough to justify.
+Since the site is small they were left uncategorised but that could be done in the future if the site grows large enough to justify.
+Currently all pages are top level pages but child pages can be used in order to prevent the header menu from getting overcrowded and ot ease navigation.

-All forms on the site were created with wpforms, the gallery page is created with nextgen gallery and the event calendar with...
+All forms on the site were created with wpforms and the image galleries on the gallery page were created with nextgen gallery.
+These plugins are simple to use and new forms/galleries can be added as needed.